Yvonne Rudellat: Early life

 Yvonne Rudellat was born Yvonne Claire Cerneau on 11 January 1897 at Maisons-Lafitte, near Paris, France.
 She was the second youngest of ten children.
 Her eight older siblings had died in infancy; her younger brother Jean lived to age 18.
 Her father was a horse-dealer for the French Army and, when her domineering mother would allow it, Yvonne accompanied him on buying trips.
 After his death, Yvonne found it difficult to live with her mother, so she moved to London and got a job as a saleswoman at Galeries Lafayette then in Regent Street.
 However, her mother followed her and they lived together in Pimlico.

 At least partly to get away from her mother, Yvonne married 32-year-old Alex Rudellat on 16 October 1920.
 Alex was an Italian national, an ex-cavalryman and undercover agent in the Italian army, but now a head waiter at the Piccadilly Hotel, also in Regent Street.
 Unfortunately for Yvonne, Alex, following Italian tradition, invited his widowed mother-in-law to stay with them, which she did for a number of years before returning to France.
 The Rudellats had one child, Constance Jacqueline, who was born in 1922.
 They stayed at a number of addresses around Pimlico in houses bought by Alex as an investment; they let rooms not used by themselves.
 Latterly they occupied the basement at 146 Warwick Way, letting the rest of the rooms.
 During this period a young Joan Littlewood let one of the rooms, while studying at RADA.

-In 1935 Yvonne and Alex separated after Yvonne had had an affair but Alex refused to divorce her and they continued jointly to bring up their daughter.
+In 1935 Yvonne and Alex separated after Yvonne had an affair but Alex refused to divorce her and they continued jointly to bring up their daughter.
 Yvonne moved out and went into property management in her own right, but in 1938 she got into financial difficulties, sold out and moved back in with Alex, but in separate rooms, in the basement of 146 Warwick Way.
 With the outbreak of war, her daughter Constance joined the Auxiliary Territorial Service (ATS), met a sergeant in the Royal Army Pay Corps, Ronald Pepper, and married him on 12 December 1939.
 Ronald, too, moved into 146 Warwick Way.
 Constance had a child which made Rudellat a 45-year old grandmother.
 She was described at this time as "attractive, physically tough, with greying touseled hair."